Affordable Care Act | ACA

 How do I receive additional copies of the 1095-C statement?
 Please contact Benefit Services Division at 602-542-5008 or [email protected].

-Who receives a Form 1095-C?
-The State of Arizona is required to send a 1095-C to any employee who was full-time (worked an average of 30 or more hours per week) or who was enrolled in ADOA medical benefits in a given tax year.
+Who receives Form 1095-C?
+The State of Arizona is required to send a 1095-C to any full-time employee (who worked an average of 30 or more hours per week) or enrolled in ADOA medical benefits in a given tax year.
 This will include individuals that are enrolled in the ADOA retiree plan and COBRA participants.